vk-cs/docs-public/docs/en/ml/mlplatform/deploymlflow/quick-start/create/create.md

 The service is integrated with the Cloud ML Platform components: JupyterHub and MLflow.

-Creating MLflow Deploy instances is available both through your VK Cloud personal account and via [MLflow Client](../../service-management/manage-mlflow-client/).
+Creating MLflow Deploy instances is available both through your VK Cloud management console and via [MLflow Client](../../service-management/manage-mlflow-client/).

 ## Before you start